percona/percona-server-mongodb-operator/source/eks.rst

 ==========================================================================================
-Install Percona server for MongoDB on Amazon Elastic Kubernetes Service (EKS)
+Install Percona Server for MongoDB on Amazon Elastic Kubernetes Service (EKS)
 ==========================================================================================

-This quickstart shows you how to deploy Percona server for MongoDB operator on Amazon Elastic Kubernetes Service (EKS).
+This quickstart shows you how to deploy Percona Distribution for MongoDB Operator on Amazon Elastic Kubernetes Service (EKS).
 The document assumes some experience with Amazon EKS.
 For more information on the EKS, see the `Amazon EKS official documentation <https://aws.amazon.com/eks/>`_.

 Prerequisites
 =============